nneal1213/Data_Science_Projects/README.md

 # Data_Science_Projects
 A list of Data Science projects

-[**1.Predicting the Outcome of Cold-Calling:**](https://github.com/nneal1213/Data_Science_Projects/tree/master/01_Cold_Calling):A gradient-boosted tree model was trained upon customer attributes to predict the likelihood of selling insurance.
+[**1.
+Predicting the Outcome of Cold-Calling:**](https://github.com/nneal1213/Data_Science_Projects/tree/master/01_Cold_Calling):A gradient-boosted tree model was trained upon customer attributes to predict the likelihood of selling insurance.
 The model generated a 150% improvement in sales.

 [**2.
 Building a Job Recommendation Engine:**](https://github.com/nneal1213/Data_Science_Projects/tree/master/02_Job_Recommendation_Engine):Through the use of Natural Language Processing and Principal Component Analysis, I had developed an engine to match job postings to the resumes of job-seekers.